Privacy Notice

 How we Process your data

-As such, data is processed wherever possible in the UK or EU with companies that have demonstrated strong Data Security.
+Data will be processed in either the UK, EEA/EU data centres or on US based servers that have demonstrated strong data security safeguards.
 We may also process your data in countries outside the UK or European Union from time to time in other aspects of our business.

 Sharing your Data

-These third-party providers may use their own third-party subcontractors that have access to personal information (sub-processors).
+We will not sell your data, nor will we share your information with third party organisations except as part of providing a product or service to you and/or when legally obliged to.
 It is our policy to use only third-party providers that are bound to maintain appropriate levels of security and confidentiality, to process your personal information only as instructed by us, and to flow those same obligations down to their sub-processors.

-We may also disclose your personal information to law enforcement, regulatory and other government agencies and to professional bodies and other third parties, as required by and/or in accordance with applicable law or regulation including but not limited to prevention of fraud or minimising credit risk.
+We may also disclose your personal information to law enforcement, regulatory and other government agencies and to professional bodies and other third parties, as required by and/or in accordance with applicable law or regulation including but not limited to prevent fraud or minimise credit risk.

-Normally, this means we will keep personal information about you for a maximum of 7 years after the end of our relationship with you unless obligations to our regulators require otherwise or we are required to remove such data from our records.
+Dependant on the data you provide us and for what purpose it is provided we may need to retain your data for up to 7 years following the end of engagement with you or your employee unless obligations to our regulators require otherwise or we are required to remove such data from our records.

 • We will remove your personal information, if you or your organisation have never purchased from Accesspoint, and are no longer subscribed or engaged with our marketing, after 1 year.

-• We retain contact details to enable us to send you marketing information for as long as we have your consent or (if relying on legitimate interests) for as long as our legitimate interests allow unless you object.
+• We retain contact details to enable us to send you marketing information for as long as our legitimate interests allow unless you object.

 Legal Compliance